-Federal law requires students to repay a portion of the funds received if they withdraw from a class before the 60% point of a short-term course or if they completely withdraw from school before the 60% point of of the term, as measured in calendar days (not school days).
+Federal law requires students to repay a portion of the funds received if they completely withdraw from school before the 60% point of of the term, as measured in calendar days (not school days).
 Note: If a student withdraws after they have earned 60% of their grant, the student does not owe any repayment.
 Students who earn no units in a term with a zero grade point average (GPA) are subject to the same repayment regulations unless the student can document that they remained in class past the 60% point of the term.
-The repayment regulations are referred to as 'Return to Title IV'.
+The repayment regulations are referred to as 'Return to Title IV.'

-Students who are considering withdrawing from a short-term course or completely withdrawing from the College are highly encouraged to visit the Financial Aid Office before withdrawal to discuss financial ramifications and to receive advice about their potential repayment.
+Students who are considering withdrawing from a course or completely withdrawing from the College are highly encouraged to visit the Financial Aid Office before withdrawal to discuss financial ramifications and to receive advice about their potential repayment.

 Once the College notifies the withdrawn student of the Return to Title IV (R2TIV) amount due, the student has 45 calendar days to repay any portion due to the federal government.
-If not repaid within 45 days, a national overpayment "Hold" will be placed on the student's federal financial aid record, in which case the student will lose eligibility for all federal student aid nationwide, until satisfactory repayment arrangements are made with the federal government or until the debt is repaid in full.
+If not repaid within 45 days, an overpayment "Hold" may be placed on the student's college financial aid record, in which case the student may lose eligibility, until satisfactory repayment arrangements are made with the college or until the debt is repaid in full.

-Any amount of institutional funds the College is required to pay the federal government on the student's behalf per R2TIV regulations will be posted immediately on the student's account and a College "Hold" will be placed.
-The "Hold" will be lifted only upon full repayment, or upon executing a repayment contract with the Financial Aid Office.
-The "Hold" will be reinstated if the repayment terms of the contract are not upheld.
-Any part of the institutional portion of repayment due directly to the College, or any financial aid overpayment that is unpaid at the end of the school year may be referred to the state COTOP collection program, which repays the debt (in addition to a 25% collection fee) by retaining funds from the student's state income tax refund.
+Any amount of institutional funds the college is required to pay the federal government on the student's behalf, per R2TIV regulations, will be posted on the student's account and a college "Hold" may be placed.
+The "Hold" may be lifted only upon full repayment, or upon executing a repayment contract with the Financial Aid Office.
+The "Hold" will be put back on if the repayment terms of the contract are not upheld.
+Any part of the funds owed directly to the college may be referred to a collections agency, which may add collection fees.